Using the "Like" Operator in the Salesforce Connector

 tfaforms.net/FORM_ID?acctnum=%25%%tfa_1%%%25

-This would be used in the case of triggering the prefill connector through a redirect link, where the tfa_1 field in the initial form would be equal to the account number you wanted to use for the lookup.
+This would be used to trigger the prefill connector through a redirect link, where the tfa_1 field in the initial form would be equal to the account number you wanted to use for the lookup.

 If you were sending out your prefilling link through a Salesforce email template, then you would need to replace the %%tfa_1%% in the link above with your Salesforce merge label: